ianan/sunrise_set/README.md

 # sunrise_set
-Calculate and plot winter sunrise and set times
+Calculate and plot sunrise and set times about the winter and summer solstices.